HSG424/txt-2-art/README.md

 [Txt 2 Art](https://txt-2-art.vercel.app/) is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and styled with [Tailwind CSS](https://tailwindcss.com/).

-It generates an image from text.
+The main purpose of [Txt 2 Art](https://txt-2-art.vercel.app/) is to generate an image from text.

 Image generation is made possible by the [DeepAI API](https://deepai.org/).